Absolute-Solar/Docs/docs/whitepaper/roadmap.md

 ## Q4 2025:

-    CryptoSun’s Network will launch its CryptoSun basic token on Solana's blockchain with a dedicated launchpad for early investors offering exclusive perks.
-Token allocation will include distributions for staking rewards, liquidity pools, marketing initiatives, and         community airdrops, all managed through purpose-built smart contracts for token management and staking functionality.
+    CryptoSun’s Network will launch its CryptoSun basic token on Solana's blockchain with a dedicated launchpad for early investors offering exclusive perks. <br>
+    Token allocation will include distributions for staking rewards, liquidity pools, marketing initiatives, and community airdrops, <br>
+    all managed through purpose-built smart contracts for token management and staking functionality.

 ## Q2 2026: